vwong031/vwong031/README.md

 ## 👩‍💻 Career Goals & Aspirations

-My goal with computer science is to one day work with companies like Pixar, Dreamworks, Lucasfilm, or Walt Disney.
+My goal with computer science is to one day work with companies like <b>Pixar, Dreamworks, Lucasfilm, or Walt Disney</b>.
 I love the idea of being able to combine tech and film!
 I grew up watching TV and movies all the time as well as playing video games, so working in the film industry would be a dream come true.

 I grew up believing the fallacy that movies and games were just for fun and that there was no way that I could make a career out of it.
 During my 1st year of college, I attended a Pixar seminar where I learned that software developers had a place in the film space.
 This was when my childhood hobbies and current major merged to create my ultimate career goal.